joshkent94/BrowseGPT/README.md

 ## Contact

-Created by [@BrowseGPT](mailto:general@browsegpt.app) - if you'd like to chat about feature requests, contributing or anything else please get in touch!
+Created by BrowseGPT - if you'd like to chat about feature requests, contributing or anything else please get in touch!